hexed 0.4.0

 • Should contain words, abbreviations, and/or numbers separated by underscores (not camelCase, and not multiplewordswithoutspaces).

-• Names of classes should begin with a capital letter.
+• Names of classes should begin with a capital letter and macros should be all-capital.
 Otherwise, all letters should be lowercase.

 • A name should be a description of the variable it refers to.
 It should not reference mathematical symbols or the sound of words.
 For example, resist the temptation to use x to refer to horizontal position.
 Acceptable alternatives might be coord0, or position.